 However, after Bogart’s death in 1957, the original Rat Pack died too.

-The second iteration of the group came thanks to Sinatra and the group that he chose to surround himself with – Dean Martin, Sammy Davis Jr., Joey Bishop, and Peter Lawford.
+The second iteration of the group came thanks to Sinatra and consisted of those he kept close – Dean Martin, Sammy Davis Jr., Joey Bishop, and Peter Lawford.

 At first, they were referred to as “the Clan,” a name that Davis didn’t appreciate.